dhanasettyabhishek/COVID-19_workflow/README.md

  </ol>

-The main idea is to bring in daily data for COVID-19 for all the states, and store the information in PostgresSQL.
+The main idea is to bring in daily data for COVID-19 for all the states and store the information in PostgresSQL.

 The data is collected from the website,
 Website: https://healthdata.gov/data.json

-####Steps:
+#### Steps:
 <ol>
 <li> Parse through the HeathData API, data.json file and filter COVID related titles.
 </li>